 And his story has been transformed into a documentary called Kenbe Fem: A Haitian Story of Survival, Unity, and Strength.
 The title, a common Haitian term that roughly translates as “hold firm,” refers not only to his resolve to find his mother, but his decision to help the country he loves.

-The member of Seattle’s WeWork South Lake Union has scheduled about two dozen screenings of the documentary over the next six months, including at Seattle’s WeWork Holyoke on April 11, Portland’s WeWork Custom House on April 13, Washington, D.C.’s WeWork K Street on April 20, and New York’s WeWork Harlem on April 26.
+The member of Seattle’s WeWork South Lake Union has scheduled about two dozen screenings of the documentary over the next six months, including at Seattle’s WeWork Holyoke on April 11, Portland’s WeWork Custom House on April 13, Washington, D.C.’s WeWork K Street on April 20, and New York City’s WeWork Harlem on April 26.

 In addition, Pierre-Louis hopes to schedule international screenings at WeWork locations in Berlin, Amsterdam, London, and Paris.